 Generally, disability income is the total amount you were paid under your employer's accident and health plan or pension plan that is included in your income as wages or payments instead of wages for the time you were absent from work because of permanent and total disability.
-However, any payment you received from a plan that does not provide for disability retirement is not disability income.
-In figuring the credit, disability income does not include any amount you received from your employer's pension plan after you have reached mandatory retirement age.
+However, any payment you received from a plan that doesn't provide for disability retirement isn't disability income.

+In figuring the credit, disability income doesn't include any amount you received from your employer's pension plan after you have reached mandatory retirement age.